fernando-romulo-silva/simple-devhome/README.md

 This section you learn how to some stuff on your machine.
 All script begins with 'set'.

-# Java, Ant, Maven and Gradle
+## Java, Ant, Maven and Gradle

-To install Java 17, Ant 1.10, Maven 3.8 and Gradle 7.5 execute:
+To install Java, Ant, Maven and Gradle execute:

-## Linux
+### Linux

 ```bash
 source set-java-17-oracle-hotspot.sh
 ```

-## Windows
+### Windows

 ```bash
 set-java-17-oracle-hotspot.bat
 ```

-## Other Versions
+### Other Versions

-For Java 17 version you can install these versions:
+For Java 17 version you can install these other JDKs:

 - set-java-17-oracle-hotspot
 - set-java-17-azul-zulu
 - set-java-17-jetbrains-jbr-dcevm
 - set-java-17-oracle-graalvm

-For Java 11 version you can install these versions:
+For Java 11 version you can install these JDKs:

 - set-java-11-azul-zulu
 - set-java-11-travis-travaopen
 - set-java-11-oracle-graalvm

-For Java 8 version you can install these versions:
+For Java 8 version you can install these JDKs:

 - set-java-8-azul-zulu
 - set-java-8-azul-zulu-dcevm

-For Java 7 version you can install these versions:
+For Java 7 version you can install these JDKs:

 - set-java-7-azul-zulu
 - set-java-7-azul-zulu-dcevm

-For Java 6 version you can install only this version:
+For Java 6 version you can install only this JDK:

 - set-java-6-azul-zulu